mysteryjeans/codehunkit/README.md

-# Codehunkit
+# codehunkit
 This is primary codebase that going to power codehunkit.com

-A social code snippits platform
+A social code snippets platform